HL7/PDDI-CDS/pages/_includes/documentation.md

 {:toc}

-This section contains documentation for implementers from both the clinical and technical perspectives.
-The process documentation describes the assumptions and decisions made, as well as a functional description of the recommendations.
-The integration documentation describes the overall approach and documents the artifacts contained in the IG, while the implementation documentation provides developer-level documentation on how to use the artifacts.
+This section contains documentation, on the specific CDS artifacts, for implementers from both the clinical and technical perspectives.

+# PDDI CDS - prefetch and performance

+This section documents for technical implementers the intended role of prefetch resources in improving the performance of the CDS service.

+## What is the role of prefetch?

+The role of prefetch is to minimize calls by the CDS Service to external resources such as an external FHIR server containing clinical data.
+When a client program subscribes to PDDI CDS service, a prefetch specicification is returned in the response.
+This specification identifies important resources that the PDDI CDS service SHOULD recieve when the client makes a request for CDS.
+As is described below, the prefetch requirements are different depending on if CDS is for `medication-select` or `medication-prescribe`.
+In both cases, there are some parts of the prefetch that are mandatory because they are necessary for CDS to run, and others that are desired because they will improve CDS performance.

+## Prefetch and `medication-select` in the *basic* or *advanced* CDS scenario

+The following diagram shows the ideal scenario for prefetch for `medication-select` requests.
+The scenario is true for both the *basic* or *advanced* CDS scenarios because the prefetch requirements are distinct from the requirements related to the use of `DetectedIssue` resources.

+**TODO: develop a figure for this case and finish the section**

+## Prefetch and `medication-request` in the *basic* or *advanced* CDS scenario

+The following diagram shows the ideal scenario for prefetch for `medication-select` requests.
+The scenario is true for both the *simple* or *advanced* CDS scenarios because the prefetch requirements are distinct from the requirements related to the use of `DetectedIssue` resources.

+**TODO: develop a figure for this case and finish the section**

+> *Note:* For simplicity, this implementation guide uses the term "prefetch" regardless of whether the EHR supplies the data prior to a hook request or if it is queried by the CDS service as a post-hoc FHIR server query.
+All data required by the CDS artifacts is delineated in the prefetch templates.

+# Warfarin + NSAIDs

 # Basic

+### Decision Points

+## Context

+## Prefetch

 # Advanced

-## Warfarin + NSAIDs

-> *Note:* For simplicity, this implementation guide uses the term "prefetch" regardless of whether the EHR supplies the data prior to a hook request or if it is queried by the CDS service as a post-hoc FHIR server query.
-All data required by the CDS artifacts is delineated in the prefetch templates.
+### Decision Points

 ### Decision Points